adaptyteam/adapty-docs/versioned_docs/version-3.0/adapty-paywall-builder.md

 import Zoom from 'react-medium-image-zoom';
 import 'react-medium-image-zoom/dist/styles.css';

-We’re excited to introduce our **New Paywall Builder**, compatible with Adapty SDK v3.0 and later!
+We’re excited to introduce our **New Paywall Builder**, compatible with Adapty SDK v3.0 (3.2.0 for Flutter) and later!
 This advanced no-code tool makes creating custom paywalls more intuitive and powerful than ever, allowing you to craft beautiful, engaging paywalls with ease—no technical or design expertise required!

 ## Key Features of the New Paywall Builder